SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/dmr_cluster_link.md

 - `queue_max_msg_spool_usage` (Number) The maximum message spool usage by the Queue (quota), in megabytes (MB).
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `800000`.
 - `queue_max_redelivery_count` (Number) The maximum number of times the Queue will attempt redelivery of a message prior to it being discarded or moved to the DMQ.
 A value of 0 means to retry forever.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `0`.
 - `queue_max_ttl` (Number) The maximum time in seconds a message can stay in the Queue when `queue_respect_ttl_enabled` is `true`.
 A message expires when the lesser of the sender assigned time-to-live (TTL) in the message and the `queue_max_ttl` configured for the Queue, is exceeded.
 A value of 0 disables expiry.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `0`.
-- `queue_reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgements (NACKs) to sending clients on message discards.
+- `queue_reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgments (NACKs) to sending clients on message discards.
 Note that NACKs cause the message to not be delivered to any destination and Transacted Session commits to fail.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"always"`.
 The allowed values and their meaning are:

 <pre>
-"always" - Always return a negative acknowledgment (NACK) to the sending client on message discard.
+"never" - Silently discard messages.
-"when-queue-enabled" - Only return a negative acknowledgment (NACK) to the sending client on message discard when the Queue is enabled.
+"when-queue-enabled" - NACK each message discard back to the client, except messages that are discarded because an endpoint is administratively disabled.
-"never" - Never return a negative acknowledgment (NACK) to the sending client on message discard.
+"always" - NACK each message discard back to the client, including messages that are discarded because an endpoint is administratively disabled.
 </pre>
 - `queue_respect_ttl_enabled` (Boolean) Enable or disable the respecting of the time-to-live (TTL) for messages in the Queue.
 When enabled, expired messages are discarded or moved to the DMQ.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `false`.
 - `span` (String) The span of the Link, either internal or external.
 Internal Links connect nodes within the same Cluster.
 External Links connect nodes within different Clusters.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"external"`.
 The allowed values and their meaning are: